mannynacc/compilers-project/README.md

 To save Python code into a file.

 ### Input:
-Search in results.csv with points more than 10 and laps less than 40
+Search in results.csv where points are more than 10 and laps are less than 40

 ### Output:
 ```